LGUG2Z/komorebi/README.md

-cycle-move                    Move the focused window in the specified cycle direction stack                         Stack the focused window in the specified direction resize-edge                   Resize the focused window in the specified direction resize-axis                   Resize the focused window along the specified axis unstack                       Unstack the focused window cycle-stack                   Cycle the focused stack in the specified cycle direction move-to-monitor               Move the focused window to the specified monitor
+cycle-move                    Move the focused window in the specified cycle direction stack                         Stack the focused window in the specified direction resize-edge                   Resize the focused window in the specified direction resize-axis                   Resize the focused window or primary column along the specified axis unstack                       Unstack the focused window cycle-stack                   Cycle the focused stack in the specified cycle direction move-to-monitor               Move the focused window to the specified monitor